In light of the Coronavirus (COVID-19) pandemic, we won’t be organising any face-to-face events for the foreseeable future.

 Make it accessible!

-Since this is a conference about accessibility, we remind all of our speakers to ensure that your presentation is accessible to all of our attendees.
+We remind all of our speakers to ensure that your presentation is accessible to all of our attendees.
 That includes captioning any videos you play, describing graphics that you might show, and speaking clearly to the audience.
-If you’re asked a question by an attendee, please repeat it before answering.

 The W3C provides some helpful advice on accessible presentations.